cpplain/launch-school-core-curriculum/ls95/ls95-notes.md

 ### Mastery Based Learning

-- Launch School’s core attribute is their 100% commitment to Master Based Learning
+- Launch School's core attribute is their 100% commitment to Master Based Learning
   - [Mastery Based Learning][mastery-based-learning]
-- Master Based Learning is the most significant influence on the school’s pedagogy
+- Master Based Learning is the most significant influence on the school's pedagogy
   - [Pedagogy][pedagogy]

 ### Read: Mastery